reinvented-stuff/rsa_encrypt/README.md

 ## Default private key

-You can choose your default private key in order to save time on puching in a decryption command.
+You can choose your default private key in order to save time on punching in a decryption command.
 If you have a primary private key you use most of the time, use `-D -k your_private_key.pem` parameters to manipulate default private key.

 The first imported private key will be set as default.